goformarty/meet-the-penguins/README.md

 [![Live Demo](https://img.shields.io/badge/demo-online-green.svg)](https://goformarty.github.io/meet-the-penguins/)

 Did you know you can pet and feed penguins in the London Zoo?
-This interactive web application created with Google Maps API will find you directions from your geolocation to Penguin Pool at the London Zoo.
+This interactive web application created with Google Maps API will find for you directions from your geolocation to the Penguin Pool at the London Zoo.

 ![App screenshot](https://github.com/goformarty/meet-the-penguins/blob/master/screenshot-1.png?raw=true "App screenshot")